-This paper is a joint creation between BTG Labs and Teleflex Inc., a prominent provider of medical devices.
+This paper is a joint creation between BTG Labs and Teleflex Inc., a prominent provider of medical devices such as medical tubing.

 This paper discusses the use of a novel contact angle measurement process to evaluate the surface properties of small diameter medical tubing to confirm the presence of a functional coating.

 Understanding and controlling surface properties is vital for creating high-performance medical devices.
 Materials interact with their environment through their surfaces, and surfaces have properties that are quite distinct from the bulk.

 A critical characteristic of a materials’ surface is its excess reactivity: molecules present in a surface are not in chemical equilibrium due to the fact that they have unsatisfied reactive sites presented to the free surface.
 This excess reactivity represents chemical potential, literally the potential to enter into a chemical reaction (primary or secondary) with another substance.